Wisdom Teeth Extraction in Orange

 What Are Wisdom Teeth?

 “Wisdom teeth” is the name given to your third set of molars, which grow in the back of your mouth when you are in your late teens or twenties.
 They get their name from the fact that we are older and wiser (theoretically, at least!) when these teeth grow in.
-Despite the fact that we almost universally associate them with problems and pain, wisdom teeth are in fact no different than any other set of teeth, and are perfectly useful when they grown in correctly.
+Despite the fact that we almost universally associate them with problems and pain, wisdom teeth are in fact no different than any other set of teeth, and are perfectly useful when they grow correctly.
 Unfortunately, this is rare, and most people end up with poorly aligned or impacted wisdom teeth that can cause problems.
+When these problems occur , a dentist will suggest a wisdom tooth extraction.

 Why Do Wisdom Teeth Need to Be Removed?